 37.1% of males survive lung cancer for at least one year.
 This falls to 13.8% surviving for five years or more, as shown by age-standardised net survival for patients diagnosed with lung cancer during 2013-2017 in England.
 Survival for females at one year is 44.5% and falls to 19.0% surviving for at least five years.
 Survival for females is higher than for than for males at one year, and higher than for at five years.

 Lung Cancer Age-Standardised One-, Five- and Ten-Year Net Survival, Adults (Aged 15-99), England, 2013-2017

-Lung cancer survival gradually continues to fall beyond five years after diagnosis.
-4% of men and 7% of women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with lung cancer during 2010-2011 in England and Wales.
-Out of 20 common cancers in England and Wales, ten-year survival for lung cancer ranks 2nd lowest overall.
+Lung cancer survival continues to fall beyond five years after diagnosis.
+7.6% of males and 11.3% of females are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with lung cancer during 2013-2017 in England.

 About this data

 Data is for England, 2013 - 2017, ICD-10 C67.

 Survival statistics give an overall picture of survival and the survival time experienced by an individual patient may be much higher or lower, depending on specific patient and tumour characteristics.